How to Prepare For a Caravan Holiday: Top Tips From Haulage Experts

 Plan your route

 Planning your route before you hit the road will make you feel more confident about the trip, especially if you’re the one driving.
 Winging it or leaving it to the last minute means you could run into unexpected problems along the way.
-Take a look at each route beforehand so you can find one that’s efficient but you still feel comfortable with.
+Take a look at each route beforehand so you can find one that’s efficient, but you still feel comfortable with.
 This will also make you aware of any travel disruptions along the way so you can get there on time without any problems.

 Check the weather